killercatfish/AquaponicAISystem/README.md

 ---

-**Built with ðŸ’š for education and sustainability**
+**Built with 💚 for education and sustainability**

 🌱 Grow Food.
 Learn STEM.
-Change the World. ðŸŸ
+Change the World. 🌍